"I didn't do it."

 They were the elite of Slytherin, and none of the so called Slytherins had reputations to be laughed at.

-"I'll pay you back for the jeans when I have a job," he bit out.
-Perhaps the twat should have watched where he placed his legs if he didn't want to trip someone into ruining his precious designer trousers!
+"I'll pay you back for the jeans when I have a job," he tried.
+Perhaps the twat should have watched where he placed his feet if he didn't want to trip someone into ruining his precious designer trousers!

 "Doesn't get me my jeans back now," Malfoy started, only to pause as Riddle held up a hand.
 The seventh year was smirking softly, a gleam in his eyes.